Mahinur Qasimi

+Mahinur Qasimi (15 August 1929 – 28 February 2021) was a Chinese politician active in Xinjiang.
+She was an ethnic Uyghur and the widow of Ehmetjan Qasimi, a prominent Uyghur revolutionary.

 Early life

-Mahinur Qasim, born in 1929, was a native of Korgas County in Ili.
-Some sources indicate her birthplace as the Panfilov District in the Soviet Union, while others say she was born in Korgas.
+Mahinur, born in 1929, was a native of Korgas County in the Ili District of northwest Xinjiang.
+Some official sources list her birthplace as the neighbouring Panfilov District of the Kazakh SSR in the Soviet Union, while others say she was indeed born in Korgas County.
 Her mother died when she was one year old and she worked as a child instead of attending school.
-She married Ehmetjan Qasimi, a leader of the Second East Turkestan Republic (ETR), in Yining on January 15, 1945 and became his secretary.
+She married Ehmetjan Qasimi, a leader of the Second East Turkestan Republic (ETR), in Yining on 15 January 1945, and became his secretary.
 The couple had a son and a daughter.
-In 1948, after the ETR leadership agreed with the Nationalist Chinese government to form a coalition government in Xinjiang, Mahinur Qasim became a standing committee member of the Women's Committee of the Union to Protect Peace and Democracy in Xinjiang.
-After her husband died on August 27, 1949 in an airplane crash in the Soviet Union en route to Beijing to attend the founding of the People's Republic of China, Mahinur Qasim remained active in public life.
+In 1948, after the ETR leadership agreed with the Nationalist Chinese government to form a coalition government in Xinjiang, Mahinur became a standing committee member of the Women's Committee of the Union to Protect Peace and Democracy in Xinjiang.
+After her husband died on 27 August 1949, in an airplane crash in the Soviet Union en route to Beijing to attend the founding of the People's Republic of China, Mahinur remained active in public life.